eric-scott-evers/trout/README.md

 f(fin) -> float;

-And what type it return.
+And what type it returns.

 f(trout) -> int;